 All physical therapists are prepared through education and experience to treat knee pain.
 However, you may want to consider:

 - A physical therapist who is experienced in treating people with knee pain.
-Some physical therapists have a practice with an orthopedic and sports medicine focus.
+Some physical therapists have a practice with an orthopedic and sports focus.

 - A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in orthopedic, manual, or sports physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

-You can find physical therapists who have these and other credentials by using “Find a PT,” the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.
+You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.

 General tips when you're looking for a physical therapist (or any other health care provider):

-- Get recommendations from family and friends or from other health care providers.
+- Get recommendations from family, friends, or other health care providers.

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people who have underlying knee pain.
+- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people who have knee pain.

 - During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse.

-The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and prepare them for a visit with their health care provider.

 Sihvonen R, Paavola M, Maimivaara A, et al. Arthroscopic partial meniscectomy versus sham surgery for a degenerative meniscal tear.
 New Engl J Med.
 2013;369(26):2515–2524.
-Free Article.
+Article summary in PubMed .

 Roush JR, Bay RC.
-Prevalence of anterior knee pain in 18-35 year-old females.
+Prevalence of anterior knee pain in 18-35-year-old females.
 Int J Sports Phys Ther.
 2012;7(4):396–401.
-Free Article.
+Article summary in PubMed .

 Lee SP, Souza RB, Powers CM.
 The influence of hip abductor muscle performance on dynamic postural stability in females with patellofemoral pain.
 Gait Posture.
 2012;36(3):425–429.
 Article Summary in PubMed .

-*PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
+*PubMed is a free online resource developed by the National Center for Biotechnology Information.
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine's MEDLINE database.